Homeowners insurance policy endorsements

 Sinkhole coverage

 It’s common for damages from sinkholes to be excluded from standard home insurance policies.
 While rare in most areas, sinkholes can lead to expensive repairs if they do occur.
-With this endorsement, your policy can pay towards damages caused to your home and possessions by a sinkhole.
-This type of coverage can also pay towards repair costs for your foundation and for stabilizing the affected ground around the damaged area.
+States with karst landscapes—soluble carbonate rock topography—are more susceptible to sinkholes than other states.
+With this endorsement, your policy will cover damages caused to your home and possessions by a sinkhole.
+This type of coverage may also pay towards repair costs for your foundation and for stabilizing the affected ground around the damaged area.

 Learn more: Guide to sinkhole insurance.